19 Types of Moths in Texas

 The American Dagger Moth (Acronicta americana) is common in Texas.

-This moth is named after the dagger-like markings on its forewings, which are yellow-orange and black in color.
+This moth is named after the dagger-like markings on its forewings, which are yellow-orange and black.
 Its hindwings are white and often hidden.

 These moths are known for their hairy appearance, which makes them resemble small mammals.

-Their caterpillars are also hairy and can be found feeding on the leaves of trees such as oak and hickory.
+Their caterpillars are also hairy and feed on the leaves of trees such as oak and hickory.

 Despite their fuzzy exterior, American Dagger Moths do not have stingers or harmful venom, making them harmless to humans.